class-telescope/xQML/README.md

 <br>
 <br>

-The code is UNDER DEVELOPMENT !
+The code is in python with some C routines.<br>

-For now it is a simple python librairie.
+But still UNDER DEVELOPMENT !

 To install:
 > pip install . --prefix=$PATH